BrightMove/wizdocs/admin-ui/README.md

 #### JIRA & Confluence Setup
 1. Go to your Atlassian account settings: https://id.atlassian.com/manage-profile/security/api-tokens
 2. Click "Create API token"
-3. Give it a name (e.g., "Wizdocs Admin UI")
+3. Give it a name (e.g., "Wiseguy Admin UI")
 4. Copy the generated token
 5. Use your JIRA email address as the username
 6. The same credentials work for both JIRA and Confluence APIs